 Clinical or therapeutic claims must be based on published, peer-reviewed, controlled, and well-designed studies with clinical and statistical significance clearly indicated.
-Review articles, pooled data, meta-analysis, post-hoc analysis, and observational studies are generally regarded as not being evidence to support claims in drug advertising.
+Review articles, pooled data, meta-analysis, post-hoc analysis, are generally regarded as not being acceptable evidence in drug advertising.
 Data included in the TMA may be acceptable.
 Additionally, high quality meta-analysis and observational studies may be acceptable.
 Non-clinical claims must be well supported by relevant evidence.